-A. Indications
+- A. Indications

 - Any fetus at risk of hypoxia

 - Change in fetal movement as perceived by the patient

 - Chronic hypertension

 - Diabetes

 - Maternal thyroid disease

 - Previous stillbirth

 - Suspected IUGR

 - Oligohydramnios

 - Prolonged pregnancy

 - Fetal anomalies

-The timing and frequency of testing should be individualized.
+\ the timing of initiation of testing and the frequency of testing should be individualized.